anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Define hyperparams and ranges, and metrics you're optimizing for
   * Sagemaker creates a HyperParameter tuning job that trains as many combinations as you decide.
 The set of hyperparams producing the best results can be deployed as a model
   * Don't optimize too many hyperparams at once.
 Limit your ranges to as small a range as possible
-  * Don't run too many training jobs concurrently
+  * Don't run too many training jobs concurrently.
+Ideally one
 * **AutoML**
   * Load csv input data from S3 and select target column
   * Automatic preprocessing and model creation, model notebook is available